HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 Invocation of a superclass constructor must be on the first line in the subclass constructor.

 It is possible to omit the explicit call of a superclass constructor.
 The compiler will in this case insert a call to the no-argument superclass constructor.

+## 11.6 ##
+The no-arg constructor of a superclass will not be called if another constructor is called explicitly by the subclass.